vicompany/eslint-config-vi/README.md

 [![Build Status](https://travis-ci.org/vicompany/eslint-config-vi.svg?branch=master)](https://travis-ci.org/vicompany/eslint-config-vi)
 [![Renovate enabled](https://img.shields.io/badge/renovate-enabled-brightgreen.svg)](https://renovateapp.com/)

-This package provides a [ESLint shareable config](http://eslint.org/docs/developer-guide/shareable-configs) for the VI Company's JS coding style.
+This package provides an ESLint config for the VI Company's JS coding style.

 ## Why another config?

-We love the [Airbnb config](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb), but we don't agree on everything and it's faster and easier to maintain our own config.
+The `eslint-config-vi` is based on the [eslint-config-airbnb-base](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb-base) config.
+That config is well maintained and we agree with most of the rules set.
+We extend the `eslint-config-airbnb-base` with our own rules.
+The `eslint-config-airbnb-base` is defined as a peerDependency so it should be installed separately.
 ## Installation

-To make use of this config, install ESLint and this package as a development dependency of your project:
+To make use of this config, install this package and its peerDepencies as a development dependencies of your project. `eslint-config-airbnb-base` also makes use of peerDependencies which also needs to be installed:

-    npm install eslint eslint-config-vi --save-dev
+    npx install-peerdeps eslint-config-vi
+    npx install-peerdeps eslint-config-airbnb-base -o

 ## Usage